aantron/ocaml.org/data/planet/rgrinberg/omegle-in-n2o.md

 source:
 ---

-<p>Recently I&rsquo;ve been messing around with a new and exciting web framework
+<p>Recently I’ve been messing around with a new and exciting web framework
 in erlang called N2O.
 This framework appeals to me for a few reasons.
 These include:</p>